 Thankfully, a good quality organic natural bedding set can last for years, and there are now some great options available.
 Since we have 8 people in our family to find organic bedding for, I’ve ordered from multiple places and tried a lot of different options.
 The ones I would recommend are:

-- SOL Organics: Really high quality bedding that is GOTS (Global Organic Textile Standards) certified, organic and fair trade certified.
+- SOL Organix: Really high quality bedding that is GOTS (Global Organic Textile Standards) certified, organic and fair trade certified.
 (Save 20% with the code “wellness20”)

 - The Company Store: Has a line of organic sheets, comforters, duvets, shower curtains and towels that are GOTS certified.